Geometric and analytic structures on the higher ad\`eles

 \item (if $k$ is perfect) of $k$-algebras,

 \item (if $k$ is perfect) of $n$-Tate objects with values in finite-dimensional $k$-vector spaces,

 \item (if $k$ is perfect) of topological $n$-local fields in the sense of Yekutieli. \end{enumerate}

-\item After replacing each ring in (2), except the initial upper-left one, by a canonically defined finite ring extension, it splits canonically as a direct product of staircase-shaped diagrams of rings: Each factor has the shape
+\item Still assume that $X$ is finite type over a field $k$.
+After replacing each ring in (2), except the initial upper-left one, by a canonically defined finite ring extension, it splits canonically as a direct product of staircase-shaped diagrams of rings: Each factor has the shape

 under any isomorphism as produced by (3).

 \begin{enumerate} \item The upward arrows are going to the field of fractions,

 \item The rightward arrows correspond to passing to the residue field.\footnote{Moreover, these maps are induced from the corresponding upward and rightward arrows in (2), but due to the finite ring extensions interfering here, the precise nature of this is a little too subtle to make precise in the introduction.} \end{enumerate}